AmyHilaire/otequip-info/source/posts/2015-11-26-smartdrivemx2.html.markdown

 LEDs on the charge box that indicate power/charging/fully charged.
 When the drive unit is on, 4 blue lights means fully charged.

 ![Top view of SmartDriveMX2](2015/11/26/smartdrivemx2/smartdrivemx2-2.jpg)
-<p class="caption">Power button, charing port and LED configuration</p>
+<p class="caption">Power button, charging port and LED configuration</p>

 * _Charging the Wristband:_ When the wristband is in use, a low battery is indicated by the light flashing blue then red every 1.5sec.
-The wristband is chaged by USB, so can be plugged into a computer, car charger, or mains power outlet.
+The wristband is charged by USB, so can be plugged into a computer, car charger, or mains power outlet.
 A full charge takes approximately 2.5hrs.

 * _Wristband Details:_ The wristband is made from a flexible material, which feels like silicone or a similar polymer.
 The band is fairly easy to don.
-It involved opening the band, sliding hand through, squeezing with other hand to slide the two sides of the band across eachother, then pushing the stopper through one of the slots.
+It involved opening the band, sliding hand through, squeezing with other hand to slide the two sides of the band across each other, then pushing the stopper through one of the slots.

 ![Wristband at full open setting](2015/11/26/smartdrivemx2/smartdrivemx2-4.jpg)
 <p class="caption">Wristband on maximum open setting</p>